-Example 2.
+Example 3.
 In a single transaction, Seller agrees to sell goods to Buyer and to license to Buyer some software that enables the goods to operate.
 If the goods aspects of the transaction predominate, this Article applies to the transaction.
 Nevertheless, because principles of law and equity also apply unless displaced by particular provisions the Uniform Commercial Code, see Section 1-103(b), and this Article does not displace other law relating to whether the software conforms to the contract, other law determines whether the licensed software conforms to the contract.

-Example 3.
+Example 4.
 In a single transaction, Seller agrees to sell a warehouse full of goods to Buyer.
 The transaction includes the goods contained in the warehouse, the warehouse itself, and the real property on which the warehouse is situated.
-The goods aspects of the transaction predominate.
-Even though this Article applies to the transaction, that does not preclude application of applicable real property law.
+Assume the goods aspects of the transaction predominate.
+The application of this Article to the transaction does not preclude the application of real property law to the real-property aspects of the transaction.
 Accordingly, whether the sale of the real property complies with the applicable requirements of real property law is determined by law other than this Article.
 Other law will also determine whether consummation of the sale of the real property is a condition to the parties' obligations to buy and sell the goods.